On Air Now 02:00 PM - 04:00 PM

 JT: The Affordable Housing Advisory Committee recommends that the Board of County Commissioners restore the original 2050 Resource Management Area Affordable Housing Policies.
 This was a commitment made between the property owners, Sarasota County, and the citizens.
 A subsequent county commission removed those commitments, that promise, and we’re suggesting to reinstate that commitment so that 2050 lives up to its promise of affordable housing.

-DH: When the time came for public comment, Chris Wise, a representative of SURE — that stands for Sarasota United for Responsibility and Equity, a coalition of Churches in the Sarasota Area — said many people in the community did not know the advisory committee even existed.
-All of them, he said, were appalled to learn that all 12 of their recommendations were ignored by the County Commissioners.
+DH: When the time came for public comment, Chris Wise, a representative of SURE — that stands for Sarasota United for Responsibility and Equity, a coalition of local churches — said many people in the community did not know the advisory committee even existed.
+All of them, he said, were appalled to learn that all 12 of their recommendations were ignored by the county commissioners.

 Chris Wise